mcbeet/beet/packages/mecha/tests/snapshots/examples__build_bolt_basic__0.pack.md

 execute if data storage some:path/to/storage some.bar.path run say hi execute if data storage some:path/to/storage some.bar.path{my: "compound"}
-execute if data storage some:path/to/storage some.bar.path{my: "compound"} run say hi execute if data storage some:path/to/storage some.foo.path{my: "compound"}.stuff[42].beep.bar.boop run say hi
+execute if data storage some:path/to/storage some.bar.path{my: "compound"} run say hi execute if data storage some:path/to/storage some.bar.path[{my: "subscript"}] execute if data storage some:path/to/storage some.bar.path[{my: "subscript"}] run say hi execute if data storage some:path/to/storage some.foo.path{my: "compound"}.stuff[42].beep.bar[{my: "subscript"}].boop run say hi
 ```

 `@function demo:import_a`